EthicApp-Development/ethicapp-main/README.md

 ### 3.1.
 Install root Node dependencies

 Run `npm install`, needed for a few [DevOps](https://about.gitlab.com/topics/devops/) utilities needed for this project (e.g. linters).
+You can skip this step if you are not going to contribute.

 ### 3.2.
 "Passwords" file